 All XML Elements Must Have a Closing Tag

 In XML, it is illegal to omit the closing tag.
 All elements must have a closing tag:

-Note: You might have noticed from the previous example that the XML declaration did not have a closing tag.
+Note: The XML prolog does not have a closing tag!
 This is not an error.
-The declaration is not a part of the XML document itself, and it has no closing tag.
+The prolog is not a part of the XML document.

 XML tags are case sensitive.
 The tag <Letter> is different from the tag <letter>.